-We have every desire to oblige our friends so far as we can do so consistently with public service; but the one thing against which, more than all others, we have set ourselves during our whole political existence has been the publication of sectional squabbles and individual denunciations.
-While the slightest and most respectfully expressed intimation from us that we did not perfectly approve and feel delighted with everything done and said by some parties has been termed "dictation" and "denunciation," and has been made the pretext for heaping upon us coarse and offensive ribaldry, we have the satisfaction of knowing, and every reader of the Star knows as well, that we never yet denounced any man: and none know better than the yelpers about "dictation" and "denunciation" that we have always deprecated and struggled against it.
-Nottingham, Leicester, Sheffield, Newcastle, Huddersfield, Birmingham, and London can all bear ample-and some of them have borne sufficiently angry-testimony to this fact.
-We have been always of opinion that local and sectional differences should be confined to the quarters in which they unfortunately exist; and that when individuals are-as in the present case-charged absolutely with dishonesty and unworthiness of the Manchester Committee, in reference to Mr. the charges against him to be true, and the man to be a scoundrel, with whom it is disgraceful for we cannot insert it.
-We hope that the distinction between denunciation and criticism will be W. H. Dyott has gratefully to acknowledge the promptitude with which his appeals for Stars was considerably elevated with the "ardent" spirits ripening it to fruition; an early and abundant harvest may be expected.
+We have every desire to obline our friends so far as we can do so consistently with puone service; but the one thing against which, more than all others, we have set ourselves during our whole political existence has been the publication of sectional squabbles and individual denunciations.
+While the slightest and most respectfully expressed intimation from us that we did not perfectly and said by some parties has been termed "dictation" and "denunciation," and has been made none know better than the yelpers about "dictation" and "denunciation" that we have always deprecated and struggled against it.
+Nottingham, Leiccster, Sheffield, Newcastle, Huddersfield, Birmingham, and London can all bear ample-and some of them have borne sufficiently angry-testimony to this fact.
+We have tended to do. been always of opinion that local and sectional differences should be confined to the quarters in which they unfortunately exist; and that when individuals are-as in the present case-charged absolutely with dishonesty and unworthiness of trust, the charge ought never to come before the public as mere denunciation; it ought to be accompanied by a full statement of particulars, circumstances, and proofs; so that if the accused can reply he may.
+This course was adopted by the Manchester Committee, in reference to Mr. R. J. Richardson, who has now, it is said, a Sturgite commission to organise South Lancashire for Complete Suffrage.
+That person was charged by the committee with certain acts of treachery, which could only have been the acts of a villain; the circumstances were detailed and the proofs given, and he was dared to meet and contradict the statements.
+He never did meet and contradict them; and, therefore, we believe the charges against him to be true, and the man to be a scoundrel, with whom it is disgraceful for any man, or body of men, to associate.
+In the present case, this has not been done.
+The resolution is one simply of denunciation; and therefore we cannot insert it.
+We hope that the distinction between denunciation and criticism will be carefully noted by the people; so that hereafter when thin-skinned or insidious and dishonest men shall seek to jumble them together, for the purpose of covering villanous practices, and in the minds of the many; events are rapidly ripening it to fruition; an early and abundant harvest may be expected.
 W. H. D. begs of his friends not to relax their exertions.